JokerJohn/PRCV-VSLAM-Challenge-2022/README.md

   * The poses should specify the poses of the body IMU in the world frame.
 If the estimated poses are in the frame of other sensors, one should transform these poses into the world frame of the body IMU as `T_bodyw_body = T_body_sensor * T_sensorw_sensor * T_body_sensor^(-1);`.

 * Do not publicly release your trajectory estimates, as we might re-use some of the datasets for future competitions.

+* **A team can only register one account.** **Quota can only be obtained by joining the WeChat group**.
+In order to prevent the problem of a team registering multiple accounts, this competition requires **all members** of the participating team to **join the WeChat group**.
+And **the old account cannot be used, you need to re-register a new account**.

 # Download